Assistant Professor of Honors Interdisciplinary Studies

 I teach Citizen and Self, part of the Honors College Core Curriculum, and I advise and work with students on research.

 I got my undergraduate degree at Miami University of Ohio.
 I studied religion, political science, and psychology.
-I got my Master of Divinity at Harvard Divinity School where I will also complete my doctoral work in religion in December 2012.
+I got my master's and doctorate in religion at Harvard Divinity School.

-I spend a lot of time thinking and writing about the intersections between public life and religion in the United States.
-I am especially interested in the ways that constructions of sexuality and gender influence this landscape.
+I spend my time thinking and writing about the intersections between public life and religion in the United States.
+I am especially interested in the ways that understandings of sexuality and gender influence this landscape.

 Hobbies and Interests

-Hobbies include vegetarian cooking, rescuing abused cats, and playing hours and hours of “pretend” with my son.
+Hobbies include vegetarian cooking, rescuing cats, and gardening.
 I am also interested in how communities can develop stronger resilience in the face of environmental and economic challenges.

 What Brought me to the HC